hoooknew/pancake-spotify-player/README.md

 - [ ] change the artist and title clicks to mouse up so the drag to move can work on top of them.
 - [ ] the clickable area for the title box includes the black space to the right.
 - [ ] the border on the bottom is missing.
+- [ ] close button is missing on the sign in screen

 ## times to update the state